 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î The curriculum is designed to ensure the inclusion of all children Progress of all children is measured on a regular basis All children, regardless of their ability, have full access to the curriculum Assessments (including dyslexia screening tests) are used to identify children who need specific interventions Most intervention packages are bespoke and needs led The progress of children taking part in intervention groups is measured on a regular basis The intervention packages are adapted in light of their progress Small group interventions might include: English - phonics, reading, comprehension, spelling, writing etc Handwriting Maths Speech and Language Social skills Fine motor skills Gross motor skills Children are supported in following their interests regardless of their SEN and/or disabilities.
-For example, a child with a physical impairment is given the support they need to access sports clubs Children with special educational needs and/or disabilities can access the curriculum with adult support as appropriate An individualised curriculum is planned for some children in some areas of the curriculum based on their specific needs 1 to 1 provision might include: Dreadnought Thrive Speech and Language
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision PPPP Ĩ The curriculum is designed to ensure the inclusion of all children Progress of all children is measured on a regular basis All children, regardless of their ability, have full access to the curriculum Assessments (including dyslexia screening tests) are used to identify children who need specific interventions Most intervention packages are bespoke and needs led The progress of children taking part in intervention groups is measured on a regular basis The intervention packages are adapted in light of their progress Small group intervention might include: Literacy - phonics, reading, comprehension, spelling, writing etc Handwriting Maths Speech and Language Social skills Fine motor skills Children are supported in following their interests regardless of their SEN and/or disabilities.
+For example, a child with a physical impairment is given the support they need to access sports clubs Children with special needs and/or disabilities can access the curriculum with adult support as appropriate An individualised curriculum is planned for some children in some areas of the curriculum based on their specific needs 1:1 provision includes: Dreadnought TIS support Speech and language Brighter futures